damayantiazure/devsecops/Labs/Module-4-Automating-a-Secure-and-Compliant-Pipeline copy.md

 **Objectives**

-After completing this lab, you will be able to:
+After completing this exercise, you will be able to:

-- Trigger a build and a deployment of an application

-- Secure your application and infrastructure through tooling and automation
+- Integrate Static Application Security Testing into the Azure DevOps Pipeline
+- Integrate Static Code Analysis (SCA) into the Azure DevOps Pipeline
+- Integrate Security Verification tests for infrastructure
+- Integrate Credential Scanners verification on the repos

 **Prerequisites**